-Drain the diesel exhaust fluid (DEF) tank when it is contaminated or when the windrower is going to be stored for longer than six months.
+The windrower's diesel exhaust fluid (DEF) tank can be drained so that the tank can be serviced, or if the windrower will be stored for a period longer than 6 months.

 To prevent bodily injury or death from the unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.